 - Click on the MySQL database for your WordPress site.
 This opens phpMyAdmin in another program window or tab.
 Thereafter, click on wp-options.

 - Here, you will find an edit option.
-Click on edit on the line for site URL.
+Click on the edit on the line for the site URL.

 - After that enter the new blog domain name which you want to use and click on the Go button.

 3. Change via .htaccess file

 - The very first thing, you need to make a backup copy of your .htaccess file.
 This is a necessary requirement.

 - Now open the .htaccess document in a text editor.
 And duplicate these to another content document for safety’s sake and close the document.

 - Now, check to see if your custom rewrites and redirects are still there in your new .htaccess file.